bartongroup/RATS/vignettes/tutorial.md

 plot_overview(mydtu)
 ```

-`my_identifiers_table`: An annotation `data.frame` with two columns, matching the transcript identifiers to
-the respective gene identifiers.

-Tally categories:

-* DTU - significant change in proportions.
-* non-DTU - no significant changes.
-* NA - The tests were not applicable (due to low/no fragment counts or lack of alternative transcripts).

 The input and output structures and the command options are discussed in more detail in the rest of this tutorial.

 # Installation and loading